 Flea Market Pricing is NOT the Same as Craft Fair Pricing

 You read that correctly.
 They aren’t the same.
 You can actually charge just a little more in a flea market!
 My local Flea Market-The Owls Nest— is a very large flea market with two locations, and both of them have large buildings.
 This flea market is wonderful because they have a lot of antique items, unique items, and handmade items, as well as very unique craft items such as reclaimed wood.

 This Flea Market sounds awesome, right?

 It is.
 They handle the tax and the transactions–I don’t even have to be there!
 Though I plan to show up each week a few times to check on inventory.

 On To The Top 10 Flea Market Ideas:

-I worked on a lot of inventory and created some patterns along the way (available in my Ravelry store, soon).
-Since we are in the warmer months, I focused mainly on smaller items that don’t have to be worn, but can be used, daily.
+I worked on a lot of inventory and created some patterns along the way (available in my Ravelry store).
+Since we are in the warmer months, I focused mainly on smaller items that don’t have to be worn but can be used daily.

 These Items are Listed Below:

 3. Scarfie.
 This pattern is also featured on my Ravelry page and is once again made with 100% cotton.
 These are for the younger toddler (24 months -3T) and will catch any little messes or just look adorable!
-They can be worn year round and will make excellent easy to take care of scarves for fall and winter.
+They can be worn year-round and will make excellent, easy-to-take-care of scarves for fall and winter.
 Shaped just like a bandana, they are already pretty popular.
-These are also priced similar to the bib and burp cloth.
+These are also priced similarly to the bib and burp cloth.

 And I’m so excited because…